ironhack-labs/lab-react-ironcontacts/README.md

 ### Iteration 2 | Add New Random Contacts

-In your application, create a _Add Random Contact_ button so that every time you click on this button, it adds a new random actor.
+In your application, create an _Add Random Contact_ button so that every time you click on this button, it adds a new random actor.

 First, randomly select a contact from the larger `contacts` array.
 Then add that contact to the array that lives in your state (that's the previously created array of 5).
 Don't forget to `setState()` to cause React to re-render the app.